deployKF/website/content/faq.md

       We are actively adding support for other popular tools such as [MLFlow (Model Registry)](./reference/future-tools.md#mlflow-model-registry), [Apache Airflow](./reference/future-tools.md#apache-airflow), and [Feast](./reference/future-tools.md#feast).

       For more information, please see [supported tools](./reference/tools.md) and [future tools](./reference/future-tools.md)!

+  - question: Who makes deployKF?
+    include_in_schema: true
+    pre_expand_answer: false
+    answer: |-
+      deployKF was originally created by [Mathew Wicks](https://www.linkedin.com/in/mathewwicks/) (GitHub: [@thesuperzapper](https://github.com/thesuperzapper)), a Kubeflow lead and maintainer of the popular [Apache Airflow Helm Chart](https://github.com/airflow-helm/charts).
+      However, deployKF is now a community-led project that welcomes contributions from anyone who wants to help.

   - question: Is commercial support available for deployKF?
     include_in_schema: true
     pre_expand_answer: false